+Trade and other payables are financial liabilities at amortised cost, initially measured at fair value, net of directly attributable transaction costs.
+These are subsequently measured at amortised cost using effective interest method.
 A payable is measured at original invoice amount, which is not materially different from amortised cost due to the short-term nature of trade payables.

-Any gain or loss arising when a payable is settled or transferred is recognised in the Statement of Comprehensive Income.
+Payables are derecognised when the obligation expires or is discharged, cancelled or substituted.
+Any gain or loss arising when a payable is settled or transferred is recognised in the statement of comprehensive income.